Neskt/android_control_mouse/README.md

+#RemoteControl
-This is an android project.
+    It is an android project.

-Server runs on computer,and others runs on android device.

-You should download all,and complie in eclipse.
+    In Eclipse，you should add [library](https://github.com/JakeWharton/Android-ViewPagerIndicator/tree/master/library)

+#RemoteControlServer
+    Server runs on computer,you should use the C++ directory,and compile it with Visual Studio.
+    Or you can download the [exe](http://pan.baidu.com/s/1kT9S7pt).